 “Quite simply, I love my work,” Alison said.
 “And I’m fortunate that I’m able to volunteer full-time.
 What inspires me?
 Our families – telling their stories and raising awareness for Operation Smile.”

-We sat down with Alison to learn more about her work with Operation Smile throughout the years as well as hear her favorite stories from her time in the field.
+We sat down with Alison to learn more about her work with Operation Smile throughout the years as well as hear her favourite stories from her time in the field.

-Q: What is your favorite aspect of your work with Operation Smile?
+Q: What is your favourite aspect of your work with Operation Smile?

 Q: You’ve been a volunteer with Operation Smile for more than 20 years.
 What inspires you to continue volunteering full time?